Here I Go Again (Mario song)

 "Here I Go Again" is a song by American singer Mario.
-It was released as the third single from his second studio album, Turning Point, in June 2005.
-The song was produced by Drama Family Ent. and Ron "Neff-U" Feemster.
-The single debuted on the UK Singles Chart at number 11 and also reached the top 20 in Australia and Ireland.
-The official remix of the song produced by Blacksmith and another remix was produced by Mauve.
+It was written by Aaron Sledge, Bryan Sledge, Reginald Lewis, and Theron "Neff-U" Feemster for his second studio album, Turning Point (2004), while production was helmed by the latter.
+The song was released as the album's third single in June 2005.
+It debuted and peaked at number 11 on the UK Singles Chart and also reached the top 20 in Australia and Ireland.
+The official remix of "Here I Go Again" was produced by Hugh Atkins, Karl Atkins, and Pete Trotman from Blacksmith, while another remix was produced by Mauve.

 Critical reception

-From Contactmusic.com, there are two different reviews, one from Candice Finney that states: "This track is so funky and so much better than his first outing with "Let me love you" [...]
+From Contactmusic.com, there are two different reviews.
+Editor Candice Finney found that "this track is so funky and so much better than his first outing with "Let me love you" [...]
 What I love about this song is that it kicks ass, its pure R&B and he's certainly a superstar when it comes to writing about his feelings."
 The other is from JAZZILY, who rated the single three out of five stars, saying "'Here I Go Again' dynamic co-mingling of R&B with the edginess of pop rock, largely thanks to the sample from "Grease".
 Mario's voice beautifully overpowers the songs subtle, yet harsh guitar sound making it an exciting diverse sound".

+Commercial performance

+Released as the second international single from Turning Point, "Here I Go Again" became a top ten hit on the Dutch Top 40, peaking at number ten.
+In the United Kingdom, the song debuted and peaked at number 11 on the UK Singles Chart.
+It also peaked at number four on the UK R&B Singles chart.
+Elsewhere, "Here I Go Again" reached the top 20 in Australia, Ireland, and Scotland.

 Music video

-The video was directed by Ray Kay, Costumed designed by June Ambrose and starred model and R&B singer Cassie, the choreography was made by YA Boy Flash.
-On the week of, April 7, 2005, the music video premiered on MTV.
-Mario alternately confronts and romances a sexy woman in "Here I Go Again."
+A music video for "Here I Go Again" was directed by Ray Kay.
+Choreographed by YA Boy Flash, the visuals co-star R&B singer Cassie.
+The video premiered on MTV in the week of April 7, 2005.
+In the clip, Mario alternately confronts and romances a sexy woman.
 The couple's tumultuous relationship plays out in such locations as the streets of New York City, on a rooftop, in a taxi and on a watery stage in front of a truck.
 Also included are a few choreographed dance set-ups.